Mo-Foula/API-monitoring-system-Nest.JS/README.md

 This system allows you to monitor URLs, create reports about their availability and get notified whenever the system goes down.

+You can view the requirements the project was built for: [REQUIREMENTS](/REQUIREMENTS.md)
 ## Main Features

 ### Authorization System